-Maxine is a graduate of Historically Black College, Clark Atlanta University, where she received her Bachelor of Arts in Mass Media Communications.
+Maxine is a graduate of a Historically Black College, Clark Atlanta University.
+She received her Bachelor of Arts in Mass Media Communications.
 She focused her courses in Public Relations and Nonprofit Support humanizing social realities.

 Wyndi Moore, School Quality Navigator

 Wyndi Moore is an experienced connector and servant leader.
 She is a senior at Baldwin Wallace University and she will graduate in May 2019 with a BA in Sociology, and a minor in psychology.
 Additionally as a David & Frances Brain Center Fellow, Wyndi raises awareness about college food insecurity and examines student hunger across the campus.
 Also, Wyndi is the Vice President of Stone Soup Cle., a non-profit food recovery organization and a member of the Cohort XII of Neighborhood Leadership Development Program.